 The first time I came out was during a pitch meeting at my first full time job as a writer.
 I announced my big reveal in front of, well, most of my coworkers and my managers.
-But the minute I said “I’ll admit this to you guys, I’m bisexual”, I immediately regretted the words leaving my mouth.
+Flat out, I said “I’ll admit this to you guys, I’m bisexual”, I immediately regretted the words leaving my mouth.
 It was stupid.
 It was fucking stupid.
 And I felt stupid the second I saw their faces.
-It was that same concerned face white people make when you educate them about your latest racist experience in America like it’s the first time they’ve ever heard one.
+Their looks were familiar.
+It was the same concerned face white people make when you educate them about your latest racist experience.
+It was as it was the first time they’ve ever heard one.
 I cannot stand that look.

 But I told them (and chose to be so bold about it) was because I just wanted to be free.
-In a nutshell, I was sick-ah-diss-shit, which I assume is a common feeling for a lot of LGBTQIA+ people when they “come out.”
-I felt dumb to make an announcement about it as if I was doing the morning announcements for a high school.
+In a nutshell, I was sick-ah-diss-shit.
+I imagine it’s a common feeling for a lot of LGBTQIA+ people.
+I felt dumb making an announcement about it as if I was doing the morning announcements for a high school.

 By the way, the reason I haven’t yet said what exactly I came out as is probably (at least an inkling) why you’ve read thus far.
 For your information, I’m bisexual.
 Disappointed?
 Don’t believe me?
 You wouldn’t be the first.
 Welcome.

-Although I claim my bisexuality in all of my social media bi-os (sorry, couldn’t help myself), I never really discuss it.
+Although I claim my bisexuality in all of my social media bi-os (couldn’t help myself), I never really discuss it.